Skip to main content

 Why Is the App Dying?

-We found out that investors look at the new and old money to identify whether the app is dying or not, but what else can notify you about your app’s soon death?
+We found out that investors look at the new and old money to identify whether the app is dying or not, but what else can notify you about trouble?

 It is evident that if the niche is declining, all the apps from it will be dying too.
 No one wants to use applications that are not needed and irrelevant.
-You need to analyze whether the niche where you operate is growing, what the recent trends are, how well competitors are funded, and what the level of competition is to understand your app valuation.
+No one wants to invest in or use apps that are becoming obsolete.
+Analyze your niche’s growth trends, see how your competitors are performing, and assess the competition level to gauge your app’s value.

 Investors also pay attention to the core keywords lists.
 And the more you rely on one keyword per one country on one platform, the more risk you have to lose it all.
 Therefore, you need to have a different core keyword list for each country and each of the stores.
 It allows investors to assess the level of risk and the less risk there is, the better valuation you’ll get.